prahanyamn/VSDSquadronmini/README.md

 ## SPIKE simulation and verification with -O1 and -OFast

-+ Execute your RISC-V program using the SPIKE RISC-V ISA simulator to perform a detailed simulation.
++ Execute the RISC-V program using the SPIKE RISC-V ISA simulator to perform a detailed simulation.

 + Test and verify the program's behavior under two different optimization levels:

--O1: Apply basic optimizations that enhance performance while keeping compilation time reasonable.
+O1: Apply basic optimizations that enhance performance while keeping compilation time reasonable.

--Ofast: Apply aggressive optimizations to maximize performance, even if it means sacrificing strict standards compliance.
+Ofast: Apply aggressive optimizations to maximize performance, even if it means sacrificing strict standards compliance.

-+ Utilize the RISC-V objdump tool to disassemble the program's binary, translating the machine code into a human-readable assembly format.
++ Utilize the RISC-V `objdump` tool to disassemble the program's binary, translating the machine code into a human-readable assembly format.